 You'll also find many options for lunch and dinner on your own.

-This morning, we’ll visit a local essential oil distillery and learn about the organic cultivation process.
-Continue to a local spice plantation where the commodity that gave the Spice Islands their name is still cultivated.
+This morning we’ll head to a local spice plantation where the commodity that gave the Spice Islands their name is still cultivated.
 Cloves were introduced to Zanzibar in 1818, and the archipelago quickly became the world's leading producer.
 It remains a major crop here today.
 As we ride out into the gently rolling hills that undulate away from the city, view lush tropical plants, cinnamon trees, vanilla trees, and fruit trees.
 Learn more about the art and history of the cultivation of spices—and perhaps see whether you can identify clove, cardamom, nutmeg, peppercorn, and various fruits including jackfruit, pineapple, and coconut.